AdobeDocs/analytics-platform.en/help/connections/consent-reporting-filtering/consent-configure.md

 >[!CONTEXTUALHELP]
 >id="cja-consent-merge-policy"
 >title="Merge policy"
->abstract="Merge policies combine profile data from multiple datasets into unified customer profiles used for audience creation.
-Select 'Default Timebased' if you see multiple merge policies and you are unsure which to choose.
+>abstract="Merge policies combine profile data from multiple datasets into unified customer profiles used for audience creation. select merge policy the Profile dataset that contains the consent policy membership data (the `consentPoliciesIDMap` field) that you want to report on.
 Or consult your data team to learn which audiences are associated with each merge policy."

 <!-- markdownlint-enable MD034 -->